whyseehell/open_edm/README.md

 based on an hierarchy of rules (select_securities.py).
 The search will return all hits left at the end of the selection process.

+Last, the hits are run through a Cerberus validator (http://docs.python-cerberus.org/en/stable/index.html) using the validator scheme defined in validate_schema parameter

-The output file includes 3 sections:
+The output file includes 4 sections:
  - soi input: echo the soi
  - a search report with:
  	- search_status: "not found",